brianrlynch85/PlasmaExperiments/README.txt

       "make mrclean"          to clean up all .o, temp files, and executables "make all"              to compile everything

-Example calling commands (using example data provided in the ExampleData folder): bin/DoubleProbeAnalysis -f <inputfilename>
+Example calling commands (using example data in the ExampleData folder): bin/DoubleProbeAnalysis -f <inputfilename>
    bin/DoubleProbeAnalysis -f ExampleData/ExampleData.dat